If you’re anything like me, you're hoping a Schitt’s Creek movie will come to be.…

 Churchill Downs, Louisville, Kentucky

 Going to see the Kentucky Derby is on a lot of people’s must-do list.
 If you can plan ahead and get tickets to the Derby, then you’re pretty much guaranteed an unforgettable vacation.
 The star of the show is the historic Churchill Downs, a huge part of horse racing tradition and Americana.
-Come for the fancy drinks, horses and hats, but stay for the tours and museum.
+Come for the fancy drinks, horses and hats, but stay for the tours and museum plus exploring all the unique things to do in Louisville.

 Pimlico, Baltimore, Maryland